 And, ladies and gentleman, this is why the HDB concessionary loan is always tied to the CPF-OA interest rate: because HDB borrows the money they lend to flat buyers, unlike banks that draw from their own funds.

 It’s worthy to note that HDB also shoulders a higher risk than banks because it finance a maximum of 90% of a flat’s value (compared to a bank’s 75%).
 So, the higher interest rate compared to banks is more than justified.

 [Recommended article: 7 Things To Note Before Taking A Bank Loan]

-Another thing to consider is that our CPF monies usage will impact our retirement when the time comes.
-Admittedly, the CPF Ordinary Account (CPF-OA), which we use for housing, is separate from the retirement-oriented CPF Special Account (CPF-SA), but Singaporeans should still be encouraged not to use too much of their CPF-OA.
+Minimising your interest rate for your home loan is important, especially if you’re paying your instalments using your CPF-OA funds.
+After all, our CPF monies usage will impact our retirement when the time comes.
+Although the CPF Ordinary Account (CPF-OA), which we use for housing, is separate from the retirement-oriented CPF Special Account (CPF-SA), but Singaporeans should still be encouraged not to use too much of their CPF-OA.

 Want to know more about the HDB Concessionary Home Loan and using your CPF to finance your flat purchase?
 Check out Taking a HDB Loan: How the CPF rule change affects you and 9 Effects of Relaxing CPF Rules for Old HDB Flats